rvfl

 Parameters

-X : array-like of shape (n_samples, n_features) Training inputs. y : array-like of shape (n_samples,) Class labels.
-Can be integers, strings, or any type accepted by sklearn.preprocessing.LabelBinarizer.
+X : array-like of shape (n_samples, n_features) Training inputs. y : array-like of shape (n_samples,) Class labels (integers, strings, or any type sortable by numpy.unique).

 Returns